-- (iv) it must submit a forecast balance sheet and estimates of the future Solvency Capital Requirement and the Minimum Capital Requirement and the financial resources intended to cover technical provisions; - (v) it holds eligible own funds to cover the absolute floor of the Minimum Capital Requirement (€3,700,000 for a life assurance undertaking, including a captive insurance undertaking); - (vi) it must submit to the Central Bank evidence that it will be, and continue to be, in a position to hold eligible own funds to cover the Solvency Capital Requirement in accordance with the standard formula or by using an internal model under the 2015 Regulations; - (vii) it must submit to the Central Bank evidence that it will be, and will continue to be in a position to hold eligible basic own funds to cover the Minimum Capital Requirement; - (viii) it must submit to the Central Bank evidence that it will be in a position to comply with the system of governance under the 2015 Regulations; - (ix) it must demonstrate that it must be effectively run by persons of good repute with appropriate professional qualifications or experience.
+- (h) estimates of management expenses other than installation costs, in particular current general expenses and commissions; - (i) estimates of premiums or contributions and claims; - (iii) it holds eligible own funds to cover the absolute floor of the Minimum Capital Requirement (€2,500,000 for a non-life assurance undertaking, including a captive insurance undertaking, except in the case where all or some of the risks included in one of classes 10 to 15 in Part 1 of Schedule 1 are covered (Motor Vehicle Liability, Aircraft Liability, Liability for ships, General liability, Credit, and Suretyship) in which case the absolute floor shall be €3,700,000); - (iv) it must submit to the Central Bank evidence that it will be, and continue to be, in a position to hold eligible own funds to cover the Solvency Capital Requirement in accordance with the standard formula or by using an internal model under the 2015 Regulations; - (v) it must submit to the Central Bank evidence that it will be, and will continue to be in a position to hold eligible basic own funds to cover the Minimum Capital Requirement; - (vi) it must submit to the Central Bank evidence that it will be in a position to comply with the system of governance under the 2015 Regulations; - (vii) it must demonstrate that it must be effectively run by persons of good repute with appropriate professional qualifications or experience.

 Note that the figures given above are minimum figures only.
-The actual financial resources requirement for a life assurance undertaking will be determined in association with the Actuarial function and the Central Bank in line with its business plan.
+The actual financial resources requirement for a non-life insurance undertaking will be determined in association with the Actuarial function and the Central Bank in line with its business plan.